-“Nearly eight in 10 smartphone users reach for their phone within 15 minutes of waking, and 62% grab their phone immediately upon opening their eyes,” says cognitive neuroscientist and co-author of The Distracted Mind Adam Gazzaley, MD, Ph.D.
+“Nearly eight in ten smartphone users reach for their phone within fifteen minutes of waking, and 62% grab their phone immediately upon opening their eyes,” says cognitive neuroscientist Adam Gazzaley, MD, Ph.D.
 “In the younger set—between the ages of 18 and 24—those figures skyrocket to 89% and 74%, respectively.”

 Sadly, I fall squarely into this category.
 But there’s nothing I hate more than fitting a stereotype—and there’s nothing I love more than sleeping—so last week I decided to quit my bedroom iPhone addiction cold turkey.
 For five days, I made my boudoir off-limits to cell phones and laptops to see what sort of effects it would have on my well-being.
 To see how eliminating technology from your bedroom can improve your life, read on.

 Most of us identify either as a “night owl” or an “early bird,” but as someone who climbs into bed at 10:30 p.m. and wakes up 10 hours later, I fall in neither category.
 That is to say I like to fall asleep early and get up late.
 It’s a wonder why I’m still so tired all the time.

 Typically I fall asleep with my iPhone on my bedside table, plugged in no more than six inches from my head.
 For this five-day experiment, I left my phone in the living room, close enough that I could still hear the 8 a.m. alarm (which I normally sleep through anyway).